mattrude/wp-theme-kirby/README.md

+# The Kirby Theme
-Kirby is a WordPress Child Theme of the Twenty Eleven theme bundled within WordPress 3.2.
+Kirby is a WordPress [Child Theme](http://codex.wordpress.org/Child_Themes) of the Twenty Eleven theme, bundled within WordPress 3.2 & WordPress 3.3.

 The Kirby Child Theme adds the following features to Twenty Eleven.